Marcnuth/AnomalyDetection/README.md

  'expected': None,
  'plot': <matplotlib.axes._subplots.AxesSubplot at 0x29b827b2748>}

 Output shall be in the results dict

-results['anoms'] : contains the anomalies detected
+results.anoms shall contain the anomalies detected

-results['plot']: contains a matplotlib plot if anoms were detected and plot was True
+results.plot shall contain a matplotlib plot if anoms were detected and plot was True

-results['expected'] : tries to return expected values for certain dates.
+results.expected tries to return expected values for certain dates.
 TODO: inconsistent as provides different outputs compared to anoms

 ![Sample Script output](/resources/images/sample_execution.png)

 ## Other Sample Images